• Play the sound file

 This will not be a matter of great troop movements, of trenches and fleets and squadrons and massed charges.
-This will be small teams of inconceivably brave men and women, working in strange places, unknown and unacknowledged."
-End quote.
+This will be small teams of inconceivably brave men and women, working in strange places, unknown and unacknowledged.

 If you lie down with dogs, says the old Irish proverb, you get up with fleas.
 We're in bed with a lot of dogs up there, and it wasn't necessary.
 We could have kept them at arm's length, and we should have.

 Well, Shahzad studied in the U.S.A., late 1990s and early 2000s, married a U.S. citizen of Pakistani parentage, and got citizenship through his wife.
 Then he got religion and tried to blow up Times Square.
 Now he's gone down for life, whatever that means this week, at age 31.

 Where do we get these idiot judges?
 Shahzad's going to be fine.
 He'll get three hots and a cot, use of a nice library and weight room and cable TV, a prayer mat and prayer wheel and beads and whatever else it takes to get Allah's attention, and an endless supply of gullible dimwitted ghetto psychotics to indoctrinate with the Holy Word, eagerly assisted by prison chaplains who are all double-dipping — one hand in the American taxpayer's pocket, the other reaching out for the brown envelope being passed by the guy from the Saudi embassy.

 Incredibly, Shahzad was allowed to make a nutty little speech before being sentenced.
 Instead of clubbing him to the ground and putting duct tape over his mouth, the court officers allowed the thing to go on for ten minutes.

 I've never understood the case against capital punishment, and I understand it less after reading about the Shahzad trial than I did before.
 Why not char-broil this vermin, if he's so anxious to meet his maker?
 Instead, he's being sent to a place right here on earth where he'll be honored as a hero and martyr: to be precise, the federal prison in Florence, Colorado, home of his co-religionists Zacarias Moussaoui, Ramzi Yousef, and shoe bomber Richard Reid.

 To soothe our nerves after all this insanity, listeners, let's all recite together the list of benefits our country has received from permitting large-scale immigration of Muslims.
 Ready?
-All together now: [Crickets chirping]
+All together now: [Crickets chirping.]

 04 — Obama betrays his base.
 As skeptical as I am of huge military operations in sinkhole countries, at least I think they're just bad policy.
 To people on the political left, American military operations anywhere, for any reason — except, perhaps, enforcement of "diversity" on recalcitrant ethnocentrists like the Serbs — is a moral evil.